Steven McKnight: Independent Research Career

 In the late 1990s, McKnight identified the transcription factor hypoxia inducible factor 2alpha (HIF2alpha, a member of the bHLH family) and the prolyl hydroxylase enzyme that oxygenates it under normoxic conditions, thereby leading to its degradation.
 This discovery, together with the growing appreciation that some cancers grow under hypoxic stress, led McKnight to screen for and identify small-molecule inhibitors of HIF2alpha and then to found Peloton Therapeutics, a biotechnology company focused on HIF2alpha inhibitors.
 Peloton Therapeutics was acquired by Merck in 2019, and its HIF2alpha inhibitor belzutifan was approved for therapy of renal cancer by the Food and Drug Administration (FDA) in 2023.

 In the late 1980's, McKnight's group at Carnegie and the research group of Mark Ptashne at Harvard University independently conducted functional dissections of the HSV VP16 transcription factor (McKnight) and the yeast Gal4 transcription factor (Ptashne).
 Both groups discovered acidic regions capable of activating transcription in the apparent absence of conventional protein structure.
 The VP16 and Gal4 activation domains represented the first examples of unstructured protein domains of low sequence complexity having defined biological function.
 These related discoveries initiated McKnight's quest to understand the physical biochemistry of protein domains of low sequence complexity that are now recognized to comprise ~25% of eukaryotic proteomes and to function broadly in eukaryotic cells.

 Independent studies performed by McKnight at UTSW and Dirk Gorlich at the Max Planck Institute for Multidisciplinary Studies in Gottingen, Germany laid the groundwork for the mechanistic dissection of the phenomenon of biological phase separation resulting from the self-association of protein domains of low sequence complexity.
 McKnight's subsequent work on biological phase separation by protein domains of low sequence complexity revealed formation of weakly adhered structures as described decades earlier by Linus Pauling (reviewed in Kato and McKnight, 2017).
 The weak cross-beta structures at the heart of protein phase separation are mediated by hydrogen bonding between polypeptide backbone N-H and carbonyl oxygen groups.
 Experimental evidence for these interactions was obtained by the use of synthetic peptides in which individual N-H groups were systematically methylated, a unique example of protein backbone "mutagenesis."
-Using intein chemistry and native chemical ligation, McKnight's team stitched synthetic peptides into the native protein sequence to systematically evaluate the importance of individual peptide N-H groups and thereby define the precise boundaries of the sequence that mediates self-association of TAR DNA-binding protein (TDP)-43.
+Using intein chemistry (protein splicing) and native chemical ligation, McKnight's team stitched synthetic peptides into the native protein sequence to systematically evaluate the importance of individual peptide N-H groups and thereby define the precise boundaries of the sequence that mediates self-association of TAR DNA-binding protein (TDP)-43.
 Subtle mutations within the low complexity domain of TDP-43 enhance its self-association in a subset of patients with amyotrophic lateral sclerosis (ALS) and frontotemporal dementia (FTD), thereby leading to the formation of protein aggregates in neurons of affected individuals.